-Inflation matters for corporate profitability because it changes the gap between what a company earns on each sale and what it costs to produce, transport, finance, and deliver that sale.
-When wages, raw materials, freight, energy, or interest expense reprice faster than customer prices, margins come under pressure even if reported revenue is still rising.
-That is why inflation does not have one fixed effect on profitability.
+Inflation affects profit margins when a company’s costs reprice faster than its selling prices.
+When wages, raw materials, freight, energy, or interest expense rise before customer prices can fully adjust, profitability comes under pressure even if reported revenue is still increasing.
+That is why inflation does not have one fixed effect on corporate profitability.
 It can lift nominal sales while leaving profit margins broadly stable in some periods, and squeeze the spread between revenue and costs in others.

 How inflation passes through to margins